kivy/kivy/doc/sources/tutorials/pong.rst

 Go ahead and run the application.
 It should just show a black window at this point.
-What we've done is create a very simple Kivy :class:`~kivy.app.App`, which creates an instance of our ``PongGame`` Widget class and returns it as the root element for the applications UI.
+What we've done is create a very simple Kivy :class:`~kivy.app.App`, which creates an instance of our ``PongGame`` Widget class and returns it as the root element for the applications UI, which you should imagine at this point as a hierarchical tree of Widgets.
+Kivy places this widget-tree in the default Window.
 In the next step, we will draw the Pong background and scores by defining how the ``PongGame widget`` looks.